 Since 2019, several banking institutions have been targeted by cyber attackers.
 Some of them include:

-Database that was dated back to 2013 consisting of the personal data of approximately 800,000 clients including names, addresses, phone numbers, approved credit limit, work notes on client’s contract was made publicly available with.
+Database that was dated back to 2013 consisting of the personal data of approximately 800,000 clients including names, addresses, phone numbers, approved credit limits, and work notes on client’s contracts was made publicly available.
 The database allegedly belonged to OTP Bank.
-According to the bank, there was no evidence on information leakage recorded in our bank, and the origin of this database remained unknown to the bank.
+According to the bank, there was no evidence of information leakage recorded in our bank, and the origin of this database remained unknown to the bank.

 A database consisting of the data of the HCF bank customers was available on the internet with the personal information of the bank’s 24,400 customers.
 The database included customers’ names, phone numbers, passport details, addresses as well as the credit limit.

 - Alfa Bank Data Leak

 Two databases belonging to Alfa Bank were found lying on the internet.
 The first database was dated back to 2014-15 and held the personal data of more than 55,000 customers.
 The database included customers’ names, their contact information, addresses as well as their place of work.
 It was speculated that these databases might have leaked in 2014 when the IT staff of the bank was going through mass layoffs.

 Banks must be on their guard more than any other business since they are the custodian of money, which is the most valuable resource in the present times.
 In the case of a successfully deployed cyber attack, the results will be the most devastating.
 Since the foundation of banking lies in trust and credibility with the customers, it is very important to ensure cyber security in the banking sector.

 The following are a few reasons why cyber security in banking is important and why should it matter to you.